 We are an investment management firm focused on providing high-value added, active investment strategies in growing asset classes to sophisticated clients around the world.
-As of June 30, 2022, our 10 autonomous investment teams managed a total of 24 investment strategies across multiple asset classes and investment styles.
-Our 25th investment strategy, the Emerging Markets Local Opportunities strategy managed by the EMsights Capital Group, was launched in July 2022.
+As of September 30, 2022, our 10 autonomous investment teams managed a total of 25 investment strategies across multiple asset classes and investment styles.